alow023/ECDS_Team4/README.md

 (can insert a pic here of our proj lol)

 ## Problem Definition
+### How can we detect fraudulent e-commerce transactions using machine learning models based on transaction data?
 Are we able to identify patterns in fraudulent transactions?
 Which aspect of credit transactions did these patterns arise?
 Which model would be best to predict if a credit transaction was fraudulent based on the identified factors?